 As Prosci indicates in its methodology, ADKAR, organizations can only change when individuals change.
 Enabling individuals to embrace the shift requires strategic efforts.

 If you desire to increase the likelihood of a successful change initiative, consider the following nine habits – appropriate for leaders at any level in the organizational hierarchy:

 Habit 1: Get Clear on Your Disposition to the Change.

 Determine your perception of the change.
 Know why the change is needed and what motivates your support.
-While you can lead a change you don’t fully support, resolving personal reservations will enable you to guide others through the change process effectively.
+While you can lead a change you don’t fully support, resolving personal reservations will enable you to effectively guide others through the change process.